truenas/middleware/docs/userguide/index.rst

 To get the most out of the IRC channel, keep the following points in mind:

-* Do not ask “can anyone help me?”; instead, just ask your question.
+* Do not ask "can anyone help me?"; instead, just ask your question.
 If someone knows the answer, they will try to assist you.

 * Do not ask a question and then leave.
 Users who know the answer can not help you if you disappear.